isabella232/BitHeroesS20/blogp2.md

-Let's talk about Oauth: it's an open-standard authorization protocol or framework that describes how unrelated servers and services can safely allow authenticated access to their assets without actually sharing the initial, related, single logon credential.
-If you've ever gone to a website that's asked you to log in with Google or Facebook, that's using Oauth.
+Let's talk about OAuth: it's an open-standard authorization protocol or framework that describes how unrelated servers and services can safely allow authenticated access to their assets without actually sharing the initial, related, single login credential.
+If you've ever gone to a website that's asked you to log in with Google or Facebook, that's using OAuth.